Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Description

-Parakeet AukletThe parakeet auklet is a small, chubby seabird about nine to ten inches tall.
+Parakeet AukletThe parakeet auklet is a small, chubby seabird about 9-10 inches tall.
 It has dark black feathers on its head and back, a white throat and chest, and a white plume behind its yellow eyes.
 It has a distinctive bright red bill.
-In summer its eye plume may disappear.
-Males and female look the same.
+In summer, its eye plume may disappear.
+Males and females look the same.

 Range